About me

 My Therapeutic Approach

-My work is centred around you—your values, your goals, and what truly matters in your life.
+My work is centred around you—your values and goals.
 I take the time to understand what you'd like to achieve in therapy and tailor the technique and approach accordingly.
 Having trained as a clinical psychologist means that I am able to use a range of evidence-based therapeutic approaches.

 The main models that I use in my work are: